MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 Test the partitioning scheme to verify the effectiveness and efficiency of the strategy so you can make adjustments to improve performance.
 Measure factors such as response time, throughput, and scalability.
 Compare the results against performance goals and identify any bottlenecks or issues.
 Based on the analysis, identify potential optimization opportunities.
 You might need to redistribute data across partitions, adjust partition sizes, or change the partitioning criteria.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Partitioning adds complexity to the design and development of a system.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Partitioning adds complexity to the design and development of a workload.
 Partitioning requires conversations and planning between developers and database administrators.

 > :::image type="icon" source="../_images/risk.svg"::: **Risk**: Partitioning introduces some potential problems that need to be considered and addressed, including:
 >